cascade-wp6/wp6_docs/code/documentation.md

 ## Best practice
 We should find a *Best practice of Documentation* for projects in the Workpage 6, consisting of minimal requirements and recommendations.

-This list is suggested by Florian Schneider and is open for debate and contributions. ([Please comment and edit on GitHub!](https://github.com/cascade-wp6/wp6_docs/edit/master/code/documentation.md))
+This list is a suggestion and is open for debate and contributions. ([Please comment and edit on GitHub!](https://github.com/cascade-wp6/wp6_docs/edit/master/code/documentation.md))

 ### Minimal requirement:

 - use version control (recommended: *git*) for code development

-### Recommendet practice
+### Recommended practice

 A project consists of many things which are not documented by version control.
 This includes reading papers, writing, software tools you use, offline drawings and notes on paper or in paper notebooks, meetings, conferences and important decisions.